abrazzaq02/Digital-Image-Processing/README.md

 - To implement fundamental image processing techniques.
 - To enhance, restore, and analyze digital images effectively.
 - To demonstrate practical understanding of filtering, edge detection, and segmentation algorithms.
-- To build a user-friendly interface for applying image operations.
+- To build a user friendly interface for applying image operations.

 ---